ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 ### WebSocket Plugin

-There is a new action for the WebSocket plugin.
+There is a new action for the `@ngxs/websocket-plugin`.

 `WebSocketConnected` - Action dispatched when a web socket is connected.